Combating Climate Change: Commercializing Clean Transport

-In terms of CO2 emissions, Phase II of the project has resulted in a further 83 tonnes in Beijing, and a total of 108 tonnes in Shanghai being saved.
-Public transit operators have also gained experience in organising and managing larger fleets of fuel cell buses in the future.
+The second phase of the project resulted in a reduction of 83 tonnes of CO2 emissions in Beijing and 216 tonnes in Shanghai.
+This led to attainment of 192,853 km in mileage in the year-end of 2011.
+Public transit operators also gained experience in organising and managing larger fleets of fuel cell buses.

-An important element of the project has been increasing awareness of and support for fuel cell buses among government, private sector investors, the media and other key groups.
-In doing so, fuel cell buses were used as commuter and VIP reception vehicles during the 2008 Beijing Olympic Games (three buses) and the 2010 Shanghai World Expo (six buses).
-These high profile initiatives were used to educate passengers and audiences on the benefits of having a reduced dependency on imported oil, for air quality and human health, as well as the global climate and the economy.
-Workshops have since helped to demonstrate the advantages of fuel cell technology to other interested cities and the outcomes and lessons learned under the project have been showcased in a number of international fuel cell vehicle forums, workshops and presentations.
+The project has increased support for FCVs in government and among private sector investors, the media, and other key groups.
+The fuel cell buses were used as commuter and VIP reception vehicles during the 2008 Beijing Olympic Games (three buses) and the 2010 Shanghai World Expo (six buses).
+These initiatives at high profile events were used to highlight the benefits of reducing dependency on imported oil, improved air quality health, and benefits to the environment and economy.